uxebu/confusion/README.md

 `transformAst` takes a program AST node
-(`{type: 'Program', body: [/* nodes...*/]}`) and a callback function to produce the variable name of the string name.
-That callback takes an array of names and returns the variable name to be used for the string map.
+(`{type: 'Program', body: [/* nodes...*/]}`) and a callback function to produce the variable name of the string map.
+That callback takes an array of existing variabke names and should return an unused variable name.

 `createVariableName` is a default implementation of the callback needed by `transformAst`.